-- The value reported for Total revenues (line 01) must be greater than 0. - If the Prior year amount of Total revenues is greater than or equal to 0, then the current year value is expected to be within a 50% range of that amount. - The value reported for Total expenses (line 02) must be greater than 0. - If the Prior year amount of Total expenses is greater than or equal to 0, then the current year value is expected to be within a 50% range of that amount. - If the Prior year amount of Total expenses is greater than 0, then the current year value may NOT be equal to that amount. - If your institution is NOT an administrative office, and the value reported for Total expenses is greater than 10 million, then the value reported for Total revenues (line 01) is expected to be less than 150% of that amount. - A value must be entered for Net income (line 04). - If the Prior year amount of Equity, end of year (line 08) is greater than 0, then the current year value reported for Equity, beginning of year (line 06) is expected to be equal to that amount.
+- The value reported for Total revenues and investment return (line 01) must be greater than 0. - If the Prior year amount of Total revenues and investment return is greater than or equal to 0, then the current year value is expected to be within a 30% range of that amount. - If the Prior year amount of Total revenues and investment return is greater than 0, then the current year value may NOT be equal to that amount. - The value reported for Total expenses (line 02) must be greater than 0. - If the Prior year amount of Total expenses is greater than or equal to 0, then the current year value is expected to be within a 30% range of that amount. - If the Prior year amount of Total expenses is greater than 0, then the current year value may NOT be equal to that amount. - If your institution is NOT an administrative office and the value reported for Total expenses (line 02) is greater than 10 million, then the value reported for Total revenues (line 01) is expected to be less than 150% of that amount. - A value must be entered for Net income (line 04). - If the Prior year amount of Equity, end of year (line 08) is greater than 0, then the current year value reported for Equity, beginning of year (line 06) is expected to be equal to that amount.